vkorolev/expression-builder/README.md

 The easiest way to run these asserts is to use npm command for the project.
 `npm test`
 ##How it works
+* Expression exposure
+* Line patching - provide access
+* Context propogation
+* Schema application - build a running model that can be bind to UI

 `expression builder` core principles:
 * Powerfull but not complicated
 * Extensible but gentle
 * Declarative under imperative preassure

 ## Angular Compatibility
 Expression builder was tested with anuglar 1.3+.